Humblemonk/DiceMaiden/README.md

 2. Run commands inside dicemaiden container: `sudo docker exec -it dicemaiden bash`
 3. Start/stop/restart dicemaiden container: `sudo docker start dicemaiden; sudo docker stop dicemaiden; sudo docker restart dicemaiden`

+If you wish to rebuild the container so that your bot is running the latest changes, run the following command: `sudo docker-compose up -d --build`
 # Support
 Found a bug?
 Have a feature request?
 Create an issue on github.
 Thanks!